- Borrow & Request

 - Tech & Print

-In order to provide more efficient and effective service, the Special Collections and Archives Research Center (SCARC) is excited to continue offering on-site access to our collections by-appointment.
+In order to provide more efficient and effective service, the Special Collections and Archives Research Center (SCARC) offers on-site access to our collections by-appointment.
 Advance notice of your visit and research interests allows us to better assist you in identifying materials relevant to your research, and provide more efficient service during your on-site visit.
 A by-appointment model also allows us to limit Reading Room disruptions, and focus on you and on your research needs.

 You can expedite the research process by having a clear research topic in mind, and/or knowing which collection(s) and box(es) you’d like to review.
-If you’re working on a class project, letting Public Services staff know allows them to assist you more quickly and efficiently.
+To ensure you’re able to make the most of your time with us, preliminary Zoom consultations are encouraged.
+We’re happy to help you make your visit a successful one in whatever way we can!

 While we do allow the use of personal cameras, cell phones, and tablets to capture images, the use of portable scanners is prohibited.
 SCARC also provides the following for researcher use and convenience: